 - In one episode of Hannah-Barbara's cartoon adaption of of The Godzilla Power Hour, appropriately titled "The Horror of Forgotten Island", the crew of the Calico found themselves on an island surrounded by a force field which imprisoned a mutant cyclops that could turn invisible.

 - The Simpsons subverted this in an Imagine Spot.
 When Lisa is told she's failing gym in one episode, she imagines that it costs her a government position and she's sent to "Monster Island".
 She's told "It's just a name", but ends up getting chased by monsters anyway.

-Lisa: I thought it was just a name!
+Lisa: He said it was just a name!

-- Steven Universe's Mask Island was not only the home of the beastly Invisible Gem Monster, but was also the battlefield for Malachite.
+- Steven Universe: Mask Island is not only the home of the beastly Invisible Gem Monster, but was also the battlefield for Malachite.

-- In Popeye the Sailor Meets Sindbad the Sailor, Sindbad lives on a Turtle Island where he keeps many dangerous beasts as pets, such as lions, tigers, snakes, apes, a roc bird and a two-headed giant.
+- Popeye the Sailor Meets Sindbad the Sailor: Sindbad lives on a Turtle Island where he keeps many dangerous beasts as pets, such as lions, tigers, snakes, apes, dragons, a roc bird and a two-headed giant.

 - As a Shout-Out to King Kong, in an episode of Nelvana's Babar animated series titled "Conga the Terrible", the young elephant king and his friends get shipwrecked on an island that's home of a giant Killer Gorilla that dwarfs even the elephants.
 In a subversion, the gorilla turns out to be quite friendly once they get on his good side.